 Once you are clear on the projects that perform well on a high level, you can look into why one or another project performed better.

-Simply, open the project you want to analyze.
-That's where you'll find the Quoted versus Actual table, which compares the quoted scope with actual results.
+Simply open the project you want to analyze.
+Head to the Quoted vs Actual table in the Budget section, which compares the quoted scope with actual results.

-To summarize, you have learned how to bring your workflow to Scoro, configured your site and set up monitoring for the most relevant business performance metrics.
+To summarize, you’ve learned how to bring your workflow to Scoro, configured your site, and set up monitoring for the most relevant business performance metrics.
 It's now time to bring your site to life by onboarding your team.
-Go to the next section in the Getting started series for our top tips.
+Go to the next section in the Getting Started series for our top tips.